-An introduction to the tools and techniques used for the design of web pages.
-Students will use an image editing program and Macromedia Flash as the primary software tools.
-Students will also learn principles of website architecture, navigation and page layout.
-The course includes lectures, demonstrations, group projects, and extensive hands-on experience in a computer laboratory.
-Prerequisite: CS101 or equivalent experience.
+An introduction to the tools and techniques used for graphic design and image manipulation.
+Students will use an image editing program and Adobe Flash as the primary software tools.
+Students will also learn principles of image design and animation.
+The course includes group projects, and extensive hands-on experience in a computer lab.
+Prerequisite: CS 101 or equivalent experience.
 Fall semester.